 GOLDENWINGSHORSESHOES are designed to fit the entire hoof capsule rather than a hoof rasped to fit a shoe.

-Our experience has shown that the second or third application of GOLDENWINGSHORSESHOES, with proper trimming as suggested in our Trimming Guidelines, may result in a reduction of shoe size as the foot begins to reshape as it achieves balance.
+Our experience has shown that the second or third application of GOLDENWINGSHORSESHOES, with proper trimming as suggested in our Trimming Guidelines, may result in a reduction, or an increase of shoe size, as the foot begins to reshape as it achieves balance.
 This is a good and positive reaction of using GOLDENWINGSHORSESHOES.
 A strong, flexible and healthy hoof!

 GOLDENWINGSHORSESHOES Secret Technology Compound provides a shoe made of material that flexes and wears just like a natural barefoot hoof.
 When the hoof, loaded with the weight of the horse, hits the ground with each stride it actually changes shape.
 GOLDENWINGSHORSESHOES are made of a material that moves with the changes the hoof experiences with each stride.
 A horse’s hoof is so flexible that one could actually take hold and give it a good squeeze, noticing the give.